 Looking to replace missing teeth?
 You can choose from a range of restorations, including dental bridges, crowns, partials, dentures, and implants.
-Dental bridges are simple, affordable, and suitable solutions for most patients.
+Dental bridges in Cheshire, CT, are simple, affordable, and suitable solutions for most patients.

-Consult Dr. Kurtz after your first visit and she will determine the best type of bridge for you.
+Consult Dr. Kurtz, a dentist in Cheshire, after your first visit, and she will determine the best type of bridge for you.

 The procedure to get a dental bridge normally requires two visits to your dentist.

-The dentist will prepare the adjacent teeth for the bridge.
+Our dentist near you will prepare the adjacent teeth for the bridge.
 These are known as abutment teeth, and it’s important for them to be able to support the bridge.
 The shape of the abutment teeth affects the preparation of the pontic (the false tooth).

 The dentist will place a temporary bridge while you wait for the final one.
 The permanent bridge will normally take about a week to be ready.

 Once the bridge is ready, Dr. Renee Kurtz DMD will call you for the second visit.
 Our dentist will then remove the temporary structure and use a strong adhesive to fasten the permanent bridge.
 Adjustments will be made for fit and comfort.